 Norwegian open journals in the social sciences and humanities

-The Unit consortium is administering a new model for transformation from subscription based journals to open access journals in Norwegian in the social sciences and humanities.
+The Unit (from 2022: Sikt) consortium administered a model for transformation from subscription based journals to open access journals in Norwegian in the social sciences and humanities.
 A key element is that publishing in these journals should not require payment of an APC.

 The consortium has firm commitment from the Norwegian Ministry of Education and Research.
-Unit administers this consortium model with support from the Norwegian Research Council and The Norwegian Association of Higher Education Institutions.
+The consortium model is administered with support from the Norwegian Research Council and The Norwegian Association of Higher Education Institutions.